How to Build a Girl: Plot

 Eager to reinvent herself, Johanna adopts a new style, bright red hair, and the pen name "Dolly Wilde".
 She attends her first rock show and falls in love with the music, immersing herself in the local scene.

 D&ME agrees to send her to Dublin to interview musician John Kite, who is instantly smitten with her bubbly personality.
 She spends the day with John, who brings her onstage with him.
 Afterward, they open up to one another about their lives, and Johanna finds herself enamored with him.

-Returning home, she writes a glowing feature on John, which her editor dismisses as the work of a teenage girl with a crush, and she is fired.
-Realising that negative criticism is the path to success, Johanna begins writing deliberately cruel reviews as Dolly, and is rehired at D&ME.
-Now a scathing but popular critic, she is able to support her family with her writing income.
+Returning home, Johanna writes a glowing feature on John, which her editor dismisses as the work of a teenage girl with a crush.
+Realising that negative criticism is the path to success, she begins writing deliberately cruel reviews as Dolly.

+Now a scathing but popular critic, Johanna is able to support her family with her writing income.
 She becomes sexually active, forcing Krissi to listen as she recounts her sexual exploits.
 Pat, still hoping to achieve fame with his band Mayonnaise, gives his single to Johanna to promote.
 She brings it to a D&ME gathering where it is derided by the others, who force her to skeet shoot the record.

 At a music industry event, Johanna receives an award for "Arsehole of the Year", and runs into John.
 She drunkenly confesses her feelings for him and tries to kiss him, but he kindly rejects her advances.

-The next morning, she writes a piece about his life, including deeply personal details he told her in confidence.
+The next morning, Johanna writes a piece about his life, including deeply personal details he told her in confidence.
 She quits school, leading her parents and Krissi to confront her over her increasingly delinquent behaviour, but she cruelly reminds them that her money is supporting the family.

 Johanna goes to a party with her coworkers, where she accepts a full-time position at D&ME, but overhears them badmouthing her.
 Unleashing a tirade against their smugness and negativity, she quits and returns home to find John has called about her article, ending their friendship.

 Distraught, Johanna drinks and cuts her wrist with a drawing compass, but is knocked unconscious when her "Arsehole" award falls on her head.
 Recovering at the hospital, she reconciles with her family.

 To make amends, Johanna tries to apologise to every musician she criticised.
 She writes a piece on self-harm, and is hired by The Face magazine to write her own column, "Building a Girl".

 Finding John, Johanna apologises for her article, and shows him her original writing about him.
 She also gives him her newly cut-off hair as a token of apology.
 John forgives her, and says that while they may not be in a relationship anytime soon, he is happy to be her friend.
 Breaking the fourth wall, Johanna tells the audience that a girl can always reinvent herself for the better.